johnwcowan/r7rs-work/CoreSexps.md

 `read-conversion` (parameter)

 Procedure to be called when an object with unknown tag or type code is read.
-Accepts a type code (integer or string) and a value (number, string, bytevector, or list); returns the appropriate Scheme object, or #f if none (in which case read fails).
+Accepts a Core object and returns the appropriate Scheme object, or `#f` if none (in which case the read operation fails).

 `write-conversion` (parameter)

 Procedure to be called when an object of unknown Scheme type is to be written.
-Accepts a Scheme object and returns two values, a type code (as integer) and a number, string, bytevector, or list to serialize.
+Accepts a Scheme object and returns a Core object with an integer code or string tag and a number, string, bytevector, or list to serialize.
-Returns `#f #f` if no known serialization (in which case write fails).
+Returns `#f` if no known serialization (in which case the write operation fails).

 ## Basic syntax